-Vanessa Jauregui, DT earned a Bachelor of Arts degree in Early Childhood Education in 2012 from Governors State University.
-She is fluent in both English and Spanish, as well as CPR certified.
+Vanessa earned a Bachelor of Arts degree in Early Childhood Education in 2012 from Governors State University.
+She is fluent in Spanish, and CPR certified.
 Working with children since 2008 has given Vanessa valuable experience teaching in a school setting as well as early childhood centers.
-Thanks to her teaching experience, Vanessa is able to modify activities for each individual child because she has helped children learn through play-based experiences.
-Her overall experiences helped Vanessa realize that creating engaging opportunities for children will help foster their overall development.
+Thanks to her teaching experience, she is able to modify activities for each individual child, helping children learn through play-based experiences.
+Her overall experiences have helped her realize that creating engaging opportunities for children will help foster their overall development.
 Vanessa’s own children have benefited from the First Steps Program and she understands how important therapy is for a child’s development.
 Being the parent of a child with special needs, has helped her become more understanding and empathetic.
-Although she understands how challenging a simple every day routine can be, Vanessa also knows how rewarding it is when a child reaches a milestone.
+Although she understands how challenging a simple every day routine can be, she also knows how rewarding it is when a child reaches a milestone.
 Vanessa brings both professional and personal experience to her therapy sessions.
-She is very friendly and energetic, and eagerly awaits working with your child and family!
+She is friendly and energetic, and eagerly awaits working with your child and family!